The Wandering Jew plant is an easy house plant that will grow nearly anywhere.

 Older plants tend to get a bit bare and scraggy at the base.
 This is not a real problem though because the plants are very easy to propagate.
 Cuttings root easily in potting compost or water.
 Put several cuttings into a pot to get a bushy and full looking plant at the end.

 These plants are trouble free in general.
 Sometimes you can get problems with green flies.
-Just use some soapy water or an insecticide spray.
+Just use some soapy water or an organic insecticide spray.
 Keeping the plants too wet or too dry can cause brown tips on the leaves.

 Some of the nicest and most colorful are the purple Wandering Jew plants (Tradescatia pallida 'Purple Heart').
 The foliage is of a dark purple color, slightly hairy and narrow.
 The color of the purple wandering dew is best if the plants are kept in a bright spot.